-Notes: A=duties shall be removed in two equal annual stages and be duty-free effective year two products in order to comply with its interpretation of the "Doggett Amendment" to the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 1998 (H.R.
+The USTR did not negotiate the reduction of tariffs on tobacco products to comply with the Clinton Administration's interpretation of the "Doggett Amendment" to the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 1998 (H.R.
 2267, signed into law as P.L.
 105-119, November 26, 1997).
-The "Doggett Amendment, Sect.
+The Doggett Amendment, Sect.
 618, states that "none of the funds provided by this Act shall be available to promote the sale or export of tobacco or tobacco products, or to seek the reduction or removal by any foreign country of restrictions on the marketing of tobacco or tobacco products, except for restrictions which are not applied equally to all tobacco or tobacco products of the same type."
 Similar language has appeared in subsequent appropriations acts for these agencies.
+For instance, see Sec.
+616, H.R.
+5548, incorporated into H.R.
+4942, signed into law as P.L.
+106-553, December 21, 2000.